danm/logback/README.md

 # Logback
 ------
-Structured log output in either CSV or JSON
+Structured and opinionated log output in either CSV or JSON to various endpoints.
+Currently supporting log files, ElasticSearch and Cloudwatch Logs.

 ## example